 Camp Myra S. Pryor

-Funding and naming opportunities are still available, and payments can be made over a five year period.
 If you or someone you know would like to support the development of Camp Myra S. Pryor, contact Beth Shea at 713-292-0321 or firstname.lastname@example.org or click the “Donate Online” link to the right, under “Quick Links”.

 On January 31, GSSJC will dedicate Camp Pryor’s new features and open the camp to girls and adults through Southeast Texas.
 Major donors to Camp Pryor will join us as we celebrate all the new features Camp Pryor has to offer and the many new outdoor experiences now easily accessible to girls in West Houston and Brazoria, Fort Bend, and Wharton Counties.

 GSSJC will celebrate the completion of complete construction on the new Hamill Welcome Center at the camp’s entrance and primary features of the Ranch Site: the DeSanctis Family Gathering Pavilion and the renovated and expanded Mamie E. George Activity Center, both located on the Madison Charitable Town Square.
 GSSJC recently completed renovating the Wildflower Cabin Cluster to increase its girl utilization and allow it to accommodate Camp Pryor’s increased popularity as its many features are developed.

 We look forward to celebrating the completion of the first project bundle at Camp Pryor and hope our supporters are just as excited as we are!

 The DeSanctis Family Gathering Pavilion is nearly completed as Phase One of construction comes to a close.
 This structure will give Girl Scouts a meeting place at camp.

 The Mamie E. George Activity Center is also nearly completion as two existing buildings have been joined together.
 Here girls will utilize classroom space for learning new outdoors and leadership skills.